rabbitmq/rabbitmq-website/tutorials/tutorial-six-dotnet.md

  * If the RPC server is too slow, you can scale up by just running another one.
 Try running a second `RPCServer` in a new console.
  * On the client side, the RPC requires sending and receiving only one message.
-No synchronous calls like `QueueDeclare` are required.
+No synchronous calls like `QueueDeclareAsync` are required.
 As a result the RPC client needs only one network round trip for a single RPC request.